 All SWS - LW sensors have monitoring of contamination on the transmitter window.
-The processor compensates the visibility reading to allow for this contamination and also checks the contamination figure against a value of either be adjusted by the user, see command WTx, section 3.1).
+The processor compensates the visibility reading to allow for this contamination and also checks the contamination figure against a value of either

 10% (default value) or 30%.
 This Self-test code can be one of three characters, O, X or F dependent on the contamination reading received.
 These have the following meaning: